nhsd-a2si/docs-dos-api/_pages/soap_api/soap_api_overview.md

 |---------|----------------------------------------------------------------------------------------------------------------------|
 | Request | Username and password - no search parameters required |
 | Response | ODS code and Overall Pressure Score (only services profiled with a Beds or ED capacity grid) |

+## Sample Requests

+You can download a Postman collection with example SOAP requests from here: [Sample Postman Collection](downloads/DoS_SOAP_2018.12.8.postman_collection.json)